Culture of Russia: Classical music

 Until the 18th century, music in Russia consisted mainly of church music and folk songs and dances.
-In the 19th century, it was defined by the tension between classical composer Mikhail Glinka along with other members of The Mighty Handful, and the Russian Musical Society led by composers Anton and Nikolay Rubinstein.
+In the 19th century, it was defined by the tension between classical composer Mikhail Glinka and other members of The Mighty Handful, on the one hand, and the Russian Musical Society led by composers Anton and Nikolay Rubinstein, on the other.
 The later tradition of Pyotr Ilyich Tchaikovsky, one of the greatest composers of the Romantic era, was continued into the 20th century by Sergei Rachmaninoff, one of the last great champions of the Romantic style of European classical music.
 World-renowned composers of the 20th century include Alexander Scriabin, Alexander Glazunov, Igor Stravinsky, Sergei Prokofiev, Dmitri Shostakovich, Georgy Sviridov and Alfred Schnittke.

 Soviet and Russian conservatories have turned out generations of world-renowned soloists.
 Among the best known are violinists David Oistrakh and Gidon Kremer, cellist Mstislav Rostropovich, pianists Vladimir Horowitz, Sviatoslav Richter, and Emil Gilels, and vocalist Galina Vishnevskaya.